gvergnaud/ts-pattern/README.md

 ### Tuples (arrays)

 In TypeScript, [Tuples](https://en.wikipedia.org/wiki/Tuple) are arrays with a fixed number of elements which can be of different types.
-You can pattern match on tuples with a tuple pattern, matching your value in length and shape.
+You can pattern-match on tuples using a tuple pattern.
+A tuple pattern will match if the input value **is an array of the same length**, and each item match the corresponding sub-pattern.

 ```ts
 import { match, P } from 'ts-pattern';